 9. With the full metamorphosis of Sophia into Gaia, the living earth, humanity emerges as a unique part of her experiment but without knowing how it is so.
 Thus, the “mistake” of overriding cosmic boundaries leaves Sophia in a dilemma regarding how to achieve her “correction,” that is, the coordination or harmonization of her experiment in the galactic limbs with its origin in the galactic center.”

 The beauty of this myth is that it is ongoing; there is no Judgment Day, no Salvation or Damnation.
+Freedom from all religion.
 The Myth develops according to our participation in it and with the Goddess, Gaia-Sophia Herself.